Tingting0618/Ridge_Regression/README.md

 It is important to scale the data (e.g., using a StandardScaler) before performing Ridge Regression, as it is sensitive to the scale of the input features.
 This is true of most regularized models.

 #### Content Includes:
-- Perform Ridge Regression with Scikit-Learn using a closed-form solution
+- Perform Ridge Regression with Scikit-Learn using a closed-form solution.
 - Perform Ridge Regression using Stochastic Gradient Descent by adding a regularization term to the cost function equal to half the square of the ℓ2 norm of the weight vector.

 This repo is my learning notebook following the book: